 In-person networking.
 Ask around.
 Tell fellow nannies, friends and previous families you’ve worked with that you’re looking for a nanny share.
 Word of mouth can work wonders.

 Once you’ve found potential nanny share families, interviewing with them is the next — and most important — step.
 Running a successful nanny share requires lots of communication and planning, so you’ll likely want to have multiple interviews to dig into details and dynamics to make sure all parties are on the same page.
 Here’s how to handle those interviews and what to discuss at each step.

 What to ask and talk about at the first interview

 In many ways, the first interview will be similar to those for a traditional nanny job.
-You’ll want to ask the parents about what they’re looking for in a child care provider and highlight your skill set.
+You’ll want to ask the parents what they’re looking for in a child care provider and highlight your skill set.
 You’ll also want to show the families that you’ve thought about the details of nanny sharing, such as juggling multiple children’s needs.
-You can opt to have two separate initial interviews with each family or one combined one with everyone.
+You might have two separate initial interviews with each family or one with both.

 During the first interview, Paxia recommends asking about: